pterm/pterm/README.md

 To view the official documentation of the latest release, you can go to the automatically generated page of [pkg.go.dev](https://pkg.go.dev/github.com/pterm/pterm) This documentation is very technical and includes every method that can be used in PTerm.

-**For an easy start we recommend that you take a look at the [examples section](#test_tube-examples).** Here you can see pretty much every feature of PTerm with its source code.
+**For an easy start we recommend that you take a look at the [examples section](#-examples).** Here you can see pretty much every feature of PTerm with its source code.
 The animations of the examples are automatically updated as soon as something changes in PTerm.

-Have fun exploring this project :rocket:
+Have fun exploring this project 🚀

 ## 💖 Contributing